cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/analytics/analytics.md

 * Open your Google Analytics dashboard, from the **Realtime Reports** panel, select **Events**.

 ### Lab 6 Completed!
-You have successfully completed the introductory CloudBees Rollout workshop!
+You have successfully completed the introductory CloudBees Feature Flags workshop!

 Please return to the [main page](../../README.md#workshop-labs) for other workshops and labs.